-An organization with innovation in its DNA doesn't choose tired old standard solutions.
+An organization with innovation in its DNA chooses Smart Solutions.
 The path to development for Novozymes's facility management (FM) goes via a unique partnership with opportunities that will spell profits for the company over time.

 Novozymes in brief

 World leaders in bioinnovation.
 Founded in 2000, but an earlier form of the company has been making enzymes since 1941.
 Headquartered in the Copenhagen suburb of Bagsværd, Novozymes has manufacturing in Argentina, Brazil, Denmark, India, Canada, China and the United States, as well as subsidiaries and sales offices in 30 countries.
 Novozymes is listed on the NASDAQ in Copenhagen

 Invisible to the naked eye, Novozymes’s products are an important part of our everyday quality of life.
 Clean, spotless laundry, the cheese on your sandwich, and a frothy beer on a Saturday night all have one thing in common – enzymes.
 In nature, enzymes are found in fungi, and each has unique qualities that power different chemical processes.
 In industrial use, these same substances can get out tough stains like sweat and blood, and the single-celled yeast fungus is a necessity for brewing beer, just to give a few examples.

 With some of the world’s biggest companies as its clientele, Novozymes offers products that are not just necessary for good hygiene.
 These days, enzymes are at least as much about sustainability.
 The company’s researchers are developing solutions for things such as clean laundry at lower temperatures, which may lead to energy-efficient solutions in a world where washing machines in the EU alone represent 6% of households’ power consumption.
 Enzymes can also reduce the need for products from palm plantations and the petrochemical industry.
 No wonder that René Jacobsen is proud of his employer.